vaibhavsagar/resume/resume.md

 ### CSIRO ###

-As a *Vacation Scholar* (November 2013--February 2014) and a *Volunteer Fellow* (February--June 2014), I worked with Semantic Web technologies and RESTful web services.
+As a *Vacation Scholar* (November 2013--February 2014) and *Volunteer Fellow* (February--June 2014), I worked with Semantic Web technologies and RESTful web services.

-### College of Engineering and Computer Science ###
+### ANU College of Engineering and Computer Science ###

 As a *Tutor* (February--June 2012 and 2014) for COMP1100 Introduction to
 Programming and Algorithms, I ran tutorials using Haskell to teach computer science concepts.

-As a *Student Ambassador* (March--November 2013), I represented the College for various recruitment events and activities, shared knowledge with prospective students based on my experience at ANU, and spoke to prospective students about living in Canberra.
+As a *Student Ambassador* (March--November 2013), I represented the College for various recruitment events and activities and spoke to prospective students about living in Canberra and studying at the ANU.
 I also ran labs in Processing for high schoolers as an introduction to programming.

 ### John XXIII College ###

-As an *IT Consultant* (2011), an *IT Administrator* (2012), and a *Senior IT Consultant* (2013), I performed maintenance of systems at College and provided technical support to residents, led the IT team, and oversaw the transition to an external IT service provider.
+As an *IT Consultant* (2011), *IT Administrator* (2012), and *Senior IT Consultant* (2013), I performed maintenance of computers, networks, and printers at College and provided technical support to residents.
+I led the IT team and oversaw the transition to an external IT service provider when this became necessary.

 ### Deloitte & Touche Consulting India Private Limited ###